 Terri lives in Michigan with her husband Kevin and their two dogs Venti and Ladybug.
 While not at home, she enjoys competing in the hunters with the cutest young horse Maestro.
 She spends winters in warm Wellington, Florida, to stay away from the miserable snow in Michigan.
 Along with managing our office tasks and billing, she helps in show offices across the country.
 She is the go-to woman for any questions about our billing and invoices.
 We could not do what we do without her!

-Co-owner and Founder, Dr. Lori Bidwell received her DVM from Michigan State University in 2001 where she also completed an anesthesia residency.
+Dr. Lori Bidwell received her DVM from Michigan State University in 2001 where she also completed an anesthesia residency.
 She is a diplomat of the American College of Veterinary Anesthesiologists and is a certified veterinary acupuncturist and massage therapist.
 Her internship year was completed at Rood and Riddle Equine Hospital in Lexington where she went on to head the anesthesia department after finishing her residency.
 In 2009, Dr. Bidwell moved to St. Kitts in the West Indies to teach at Ross University School of Veterinary Medicine.
 She later returned to Lexington to develop an acupuncture service and work as an anesthesiologist for Lexington Equine Surgery and Sports Medicine.
 In 2012, Dr. Bidwell moved to Michigan to work for Michigan State University College of Veterinary Medicine teaching anesthesia and working with the Equine Lameness and Sports Medicine service.
-Dr. Bidwell not only cares for equine patients, she also practices small animal, with an emphasis on canine acupuncture.
-She avidly competes in the Adult Jumpers and Equitation and enjoys exploring the many locations she visits by hiking with her dogs.
+Dr. Bidwell not only cares for equine patients, but she also practices small animal, with an emphasis on canine acupuncture.
+She avidly competes in the Adult Jumpers with her horses Nim and Dirck Z, and enjoys exploring the many locations she visits by hiking with her dogs.